Outback owner Bloomin' Brands to explore sale, shares rise

 "Despite this continued progress, we believe the current stock price does not reflect the value of the company.
 That is why the time is right to explore strategic alternatives," David Deno, chief executive officer of Bloomin' Brands, said in a statement.

-In August, Jana Partners disclosed a 9% stake in Bloomin' Brands and said it plans to discuss strategic alternatives with the management, returning for the second time, after reaching a settlement in 2018.
+In August, the hedge fund disclosed a 9% stake in Bloomin' Brands and said it plans to discuss strategic alternatives with the management, returning for the second time, after reaching a settlement in 2018.

-Bloomin' Brands, the owner of Carrabba's Italian Grill and Bonefish Grill, operates more than 1,400 restaurants across the Unites States.
+Bloomin' Brands had a market capitalization of $1.82 billion as of Tuesday's close.

 (Reporting by Soundarya J in Bengaluru; Editing by Maju Samuel)